jtwaleson/serverless-slack-quotes-bot/README.md

 Step 3 - Change the code to include the new slash commands
 ---

-Go back to the Lambda console, and in the lambda function code editor, copy the code from `lambda_handler.py` from this repository rather than the code from Minimalistic Serverless Slack App.
+Go back to the Lambda console, and in the lambda function code editor, copy the files from the `src` directory in this repository rather than the code from Minimalistic Serverless Slack App.
 Save.

+Also check out the `deploy.sh` executable to streamline code updates.

 Step 4 - Add the Slash commands in Slack
 ---